wilsonmar/VisualStudio/README.md

 ## <a name="DownloadOptions"> Download Options</a>
 <img align="right" src="https://cloud.githubusercontent.com/assets/300046/8066305/2e73216c-0ea4-11e5-9460-3c50115d79af.png" width="350" />
-As an example, the download page for Microsoft Visual Studio Community 2013 with Update 4 https://www.visualstudio.com/en-us/downloads/ provides two options for downloading installers:
+The download page for Microsoft Visual Studio Community 2013 with Update 4 https://www.visualstudio.com/en-us/downloads/ provides two options for downloading installers:
   * **Install Now** downloads 1.2 MB file vs_community.exe and installs after dowload.

+  * **DVD9 ISO Image** download the whole 6.9 GB file vs2013.4_ce_enu.iso which requires another utility to read, and leaves it to the browser or other program to manage broken downloads.
+  After downloading you'll need to run a special utility to open the ISO file.

   * **Download Now** downloads 1.1 MB file vs_ultimate_download.exe which manages the download to conclusion.
+  You'll also need to download and run a special utility to open the ISO file.
   This is the approach I recommend.
-  * **DVD9 ISO Image** download the whole 6.9 GB file vs2013.4_ce_enu.iso which requires another utility to read, and leaves it to the browser or other program to manage broken downloads.

 Do not download a Language Pack unless you need another language than English.